keploy/keploy/pkg/models/README.md

 # Models Package Documentation

-All the go structs which will be used to store the captured data are defined in this package.
-This package is independent.
+This package defines all the Go structs used for storing the captured data.
+It is designed as an independent module.